-Data Literacy as a Service from 2U Technologies – Build a data-driven culture with our holistic, always-on education, consulting and support services.
+Data Literacy as a Service from Bhavan IT Services – Build a data-driven culture with our holistic, always-on education, consulting and support services.

 Data literacy is the ability to read, work with, analyze and communicate with data.
 It’s a skill that empowers all levels of workers to ask the right questions of data and machines, build knowledge, make decisions, and communicate meaning to others.